Deveshree101/loan-default-prediction-analytics/README.md

 - **Income_Source**: The primary source of income such as **Daily Wage, Salary, Small Business, Pension, or Commission**, showing the nature of earnings.
 - **Default_Status**: The repayment status, whether the borrower **paid** the loan or **defaulted**

+### Data Loading

+The CSV file was then loaded into Python for data analysis by using the Python library pandas.

 ### Data Exploration